UK employment laws

 UK employment law provides one of the world's finest legal frameworks for the defence of workers' rights.
 Naturally, it offers safeguards for employers, enabling them to dismiss rogue employees when the circumstances demand it; but, in the main, UK employment laws help to ensure fairness for all.

-To help you understand your rights and obligations under UK employment law, we explain some of the main laws, terms and legal definitions here.
+To help you understand your rights and obligations under UK employment law, we explain some of the main work laws, terms and legal definitions here.
 If you need legal advice regarding to a specific employment law issue, please call us on or and we'll call you.

 What is an employment contract?